 * * *

-(b) It shall be unlawful and a class D offense for any person to erect display or maintain, at any time, a new sign which contains a commercial message which relates to offices, products, accommodations, services, or activities which are not sold, produced, available, conducted or rendered on the property where the sign is located; provided that the prohibition applies only to signs which can be seen unaided from any location on the ground which is not on the lot or parcel where the sign is located; provided, further, this section does not prohibit signs erected pursuant to a naming right or sponsorship agreement entered into by the City of a publicly owned sports or entertainment venue, or an athletic team which is a tenant thereof under rights assigned to such team pursuant to a written agreement with the City; provided further that this section does not prohibit replacement off-site commercial signs, as that term is defined in this Chapter.
+(b) It shall be unlawful and a class D offense for any person to erect display or maintain, at any time, a sign which contains a commercial message which relates to offices, products, accommodations, services, or activities which are not sold, produced, available, conducted or rendered on the property where the sign is located; provided that the prohibition applies only to signs which can be seen unaided from any location on the ground which is not on the lot or parcel where the sign is located; provided, further, this section does not prohibit signs erected pursuant to a naming right or sponsorship agreement entered into by the City of a publicly owned sports or entertainment venue, or an athletic team which is a tenant thereof under rights assigned to such team pursuant to a written agreement with the City; provided further that this section does not prohibit replacement off-site commercial signs, as that term is defined in this Chapter.

 (c) From and after July 30, 1997, it shall be unlawful and a class D offense for any person to erect, display or maintain, at any time, a sign which contains a commercial message which relates to offices, products, accommodations, services, or activities which are not sold, produced, available, conducted or rendered on the property where the sign is located; provided that the prohibition applies only to signs which can be seen unaided from any location on the ground which is not on the lot or parcel where the sign is located provided, further, this section does not prohibit signs erected pursuant to a naming right or sponsorship agreement entered into by the City of a publicly owned sports or entertainment venue, or an athletic team which is a tenant thereof under rights assigned to such team pursuant to a written agreement with the City.